mtak/ntp.mtak.nl/index.md

 The power for the device is fed through a window with a flat cable, allowing the window to fully close.

 ![power2](ntp4.jpg)

+The LED you see in the black box is the FIX output of the GPS Hat.
+This shows if the GPS Hat has a fix on a satellite.